superdesk/web-publisher/docs/manual/introduction.rst

 - Multitenancy
 - Built-in support for reverse proxy caching (Varnish, Nginx, internal system as a fallback)
-- Live-site management
-- Widget support (managed by editors)
+- Twig or PWA theme support

 Website architecture
 --------------------

-A basic theme must have the following structure:
+A basic Twig theme must have the following structure:

 .. code-block:: bash